anhdle14/thee/README.md

 All of this can be setup with GitOps via ArgoCD.

-> NOTE: `jupyter labs` and `code-server` is external of the cluster because I like to use native terminal emulator, but you could easily use `gitpod` or `code-server` and `jupyter` is the same story as well.
+> NOTE: `jupyter labs` and `code-server` are deployed externally because I like to use native terminal emulator, but you could easily use `gitpod` or `code-server` and `jupyter` is the same story as well.

 ## Architecture